African Violet (Saintpaulia ionantha) Indoor Care, Propagation, Problems and Solutions

 Gradually remove the cover after 4 weeks to acclimatize the new African Violet plant to ordinary growing conditions.

-How to propagate African Violet by plant division
+African Violet propagation by plant division

 Carefully divide a large African Violet plant into sections while ensuring each section has enough roots.

-Place the set up in a warm brightly-lit place and maintain the soil moist until the new African Violet is well established after which you can begin routine care.
+Place the set up in a warm, brightly-lit place and maintain the soil moist until the new African Violet is well established after which you can begin routine care.

 African Violet, Saintpaulia ionantha